Snoowyy/hoku-site/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.44.0 - 2024-02-19 =
+* Updated: Gutenberg dependencies;
+* Improved: order created/completed/cancelled automation triggers can now send transactional emails;
+* Fixed: transactional emails in automations fail to send in some cases.

+= 4.43.1 - 2024-02-12 =
+* Fixed: automation and legacy emails not rendering if one has an invalid option;
+* Fixed: sending tasks incorrectly marked as invalid;
+* Fixed: tutorial button on email templates and send email pages.

+= 4.43.0 - 2024-02-05 =
+* Improved: during import, "Update existing subscriber status" no longer requires "Update existing subscriber info" to be enabled;
+* Fixed: error "EntityManager is Closed" during sending on MySQL 8;
+* Fixed: error "new entity was found through the relationship" during email sending;
+* Fixed: Some strings where not translateable;
+* Fixed: errors when sending some emails;
+* Fixed: automation listing trash and delete action UI behavior.

 = 4.42.1 - 2024-01-30 =
 * Improved: Display sender domain authentication notices in Automations;